… or “Rise of The TrollBot”

 For this, to work I needed to modify X-Carriage.
 I’ve used aluminum plate this time for better heat dissipation.

-I had few problems with a toroidal transformer.
+I had a few problems with a toroidal transformer.
 It simply blew out fuses every time it started.
-I've added a soft-start circuit to get rid of that problem.
+I’ve added a soft-start circuit to get rid of that problem.

-Heating bed finally received its (hopefully) last mod.
+The heating bed finally received its (hopefully) last mod.

 The lower part was 3D printed and hardened with plywood.